What Does it Mean to Check a Kick in MMA | Simply Explained

 Aldo was able to use the following two methods to seamlessly check Munhoz's kicks:

 Turning Your Shin/Knee at an Angle Outwards

-Aldo would turn his shin and knee at an outwards angle to create bone to muscle contact when Munhoz would throw the kick.
+Aldo would turn his shin and knee at an outwards angle to create bone-to-muscle contact when Munhoz would throw the kick.

-After a couple of checks, most fighters would stop throwing low leg kicks as it becomes too painful and could affect their movement the rest of the fight.
+After a couple of checks, most fighters would stop throwing low leg kicks as it becomes too painful and could affect their movement for the rest of the fight.

 Munhoz however is unlike most fighters and continued to throw his kicks from the beginning of the fight to the end.

 Keeping Knee in Position And Lifting Lower Leg Up

 When Aldo wanted to provide a different look on how he'd deal with the calf kicks, he would keep his knee in position and lift the lower part of his leg directly up.

 He's able to do this due to the perfect balance in his stance.

 Whereas most fighters will lean more heavily on their front or back leg, Aldo is perfectly balanced.